Do you want to work in journalism, press, marketing or public relations?

 - What’s the story/report/event about?

 - Why are people going to be interested?

 - What’s the most important information you want publicised?

 So many people get irritated at being asked questions especially members of the scientific or medical community or those who’ve bothered to join Mensa.

-But if you don’t really understand it, it’s unlikely anyone reading your copy will either.
+But if you don’t understand it, it’s unlikely anyone reading your copy will either.
 Develop a thick skin, a child-like curiosity and ask away.

 2. Order information well

 Having taken the above steps, you finally begin to understand the subject.
 So now, the fun part – translating it into plain English.